General Application for GST/HST Rebates

 Joint and several liability

-If a supplier pays or credits a rebate to a person and the supplier knows or ought to know that the person is not entitled to all or part of the rebate, both the supplier and the person who received the rebate are liable to repay the amount to us.
+If a supplier pays or credits a GST/HST rebate to a person and the supplier knows or ought to know that the person is not entitled to all or part of the rebate, both the supplier and the person who received the rebate are liable to repay the amount to the CRA.

 Filing instructions

-Make sure to indicate the amount of the GST/HST you would have paid if the supplier had not paid or credited the amount to you.
-For details on how to calculate your total rebate, see Part C – Rebate claimed.
+Make sure to indicate the amount of GST/HST you would have paid if the supplier had not paid or credited the amount to you.
+For details on how to calculate your total rebate, see Part D – Rebate claimed.

-The GST/HST registered supplier of the installation services who pays or credits the rebate to you has to complete Part G of the application.
+The GST/HST-registered supplier of the installation services who pays or credits the rebate to you has to fill out Part F of Form GST189.
 The supplier must then send the application with their GST/HST return and can claim the amount paid or credited on line 107 of the return.

 The registered supplier does not have to include any supporting documents (for example, a receipt or invoice for the installation service) when the GST/HST return and the rebate application are filed.
-Both the supplier and the purchaser need to keep their copies of these documents on file in case we ask to see them at a later date.
+Both the supplier and the purchaser need to keep their copies of these documents on file in case the CRA asks to see them at a later date.

 Filing deadline